- Dr. Colt, why did you create Bronchoscopy International?

 - Is there any corporate sponsorship?

-There is no corporate sponsorship of our activities.
 We partner with university systems and national/international medical associations to provide free access to our educational programs and materials.
+We are seeking corporate partnerships to help expand services and deliver essential specialty care to patients in need.

 - Does Bronchoscopy International compete with national and international organizations?